 Who Is at Risk From Cold Sores?

-HSV-1 carriers are at risk of complications from cold sores if they have medical conditions or are undergoing treatments that suppress the immune system, notes the Mayo Clinic.
+HSV-1 carriers are at risk of complications from cold sores if they have medical conditions or are undergoing treatment that suppresses the immune system, notes the Mayo Clinic.
 Patients who take anti-rejection drugs after an organ transplant or are receiving chemotherapy to treat cancer have weakened immune systems, and for them a cold sore could turn into something more serious.
-Similarly, people with immunosuppressive conditions like severe burn sufferers and people infected with HIV should monitor their health closely if they notice a cold sore appear.
+Similarly, people with immunosuppressive conditions like severe burn sufferers and people infected with HIV should monitor their health closely if they notice a cold sore.
 Eczema sufferers are another at-risk category of patients.

 Cold Sore Treatments

 Symptoms of a cold sore outbreak often appear before the sores themselves, and you can try to stop the virus in its tracks at this early stage with a range of treatments.
-If you feel a tingling, burning sensation or see redness or swelling around your lips, ask your physician or dentist about antiviral drugs, like famciclovir, acyclovir and valacyclovir, which may prevent cold sores from appearing.
+If you feel a tingling, burning sensation or see redness or swelling around your lips, ask your physician or dentist about antiviral medications that may prevent cold sores from appearing.

 Once the cold sore is there, you can treat it with over-the-counter ointments or hold a cold compress to the area to help the sore heal quickly.
 To soothe cold sore irritation, apply a maximum-strength oral pain reliever for canker and mouth sores.
 Remember to wash your hands with soap and hot water before and after touching a cold sore to help prevent secondary infections and reduce the spread of the virus.